-In the absence of NPS management, or other effective population controls (e.g., predation, hunting), the presence of high quality habitat found in the park and surrounding agricultural areas creates the potential for this elk population to quickly reach unnaturally high levels.
+In the absence of NPS management, or other effective population controls, the presence of high quality habitat found in the park and surrounding agricultural areas creates the potential for this elk population to quickly reach unnaturally high levels.
 The NPS is concerned that an unchecked elk population at the South Unit would create resource impacts that are not consistent with NPS Management Policies 2006.
-As a result, the purpose of this Draft Elk Management Plan / Environmental Impact Statement (plan/EIS) is to develop and implement an elk management strategy compatible with the long-term protection and preservation of park resources.
+As a result, the purpose of this Elk Management Plan / Environmental Impact Statement (plan/EIS) is to develop and implement an elk management strategy compatible with the long-term protection and preservation of park resources.
 Action is needed now to prevent elk-related undesirable adverse impacts to natural resources in the park consistent with NPS policy.
 There is also a need to consider the land use and users outside the park, including livestock grazing, hunting, and agriculture.
 The park has a responsibility to manage the elk population as outlined in agreements with the U.S. Forest Service and North Dakota Game and Fish Department and it is necessary to reevaluate objectives and management options given the 2002 Director's Guidance Memorandum on CWD.

-This draft plan/EIS for the park analyzes the no-action alternative, four action alternatives for initial elk population reduction (and eventual population maintenance), and one additional action alternative for elk population maintenance only.
+This final plan/EIS for the park analyzes the no-action alternative and six action alternatives: five alternatives for initial elk population reduction (and eventual population maintenance) including the preferred alternative, and one action alternative for elk population maintenance only.
 Under alternative A (no action), existing management practices would be followed and no new management actions would be implemented beyond those available when the elk management planning process started.
 This would be limited to vegetation monitoring in elk use areas of the South Unit, as well as monitoring of the elk population.
-Under alternative B, direct reduction with firearms would be used to lethally remove elk from the park during both initial reduction and maintenance phases.
-Under alternative C, roundup and euthanasia would be used for both the initial reduction and maintenance phases.
+Under alternative B, direct reduction with firearms would be used to lethally remove elk from the park.
+Under alternative C, roundup and euthanasia would be used.
+Under alternative D, the NPS would seek to use CWD testing and translocation.
 Under alternative E, the NPS would look to increase elk hunting opportunities outside the park, coordinated with state actions to reduce and maintain the elk population.
 Alternative F would rely on fertility control of female elk as a maintenance tool only.
-This is an unproven technology that does not currently meet criteria set forth in this plan/EIS and could only be implemented when and if it meets criteria and in combination with another method (alternative B through E) used for initial reduction.
+This is an unproven technology that does not currently meet criteria set forth in this plan/EIS and could only be implemented when and if it meets criteria and in combination with another method used for initial reduction.
+The preferred alternative was developed by an interdisciplinary team working with senior park and NPS managers and consists of a suite of techniques contained in alternatives B, C, and D.